VoronDesign/Voron-Documentation/community/howto/clee/sensorless_xy_homing.md

 ### Homing macros

 The Klipper docs recommend setting up dedicated `SENSORLESS_HOME_X`/`SENSORLESS_HOME_Y` macros.
-We're renaming them to `_HOME_X` and `_HOME_Y` here (the leading underscores will hide them in Mainsail/Fluidd, and those specific names are special for Klicky).
-This setup that has been working well for several Voron owners; you will probably want to tweak the `HOME_CURRENT` values for your own setup.
-I suggest creating a new file called `sensorless.cfg` and adding it with `[include sensorless.cfg]` in your main printer.cfg
+The stock configs have renamed them to `_HOME_X` and `_HOME_Y` (the leading underscores will hide them in Mainsail/Fluidd, and those specific names are special for Klicky).
+This setup that has been working well for several Voron owners. these should already be present in your stock config but if you are building a confi file from scratch or configuring a board that does not have a premade file the homing macros basic layout is as follows:

 <!-- {% raw %} -->
 ```